Random Gradient-Free Optimization in Infinite Dimensional Spaces: Using to solve PDEs with functional optimization

 In this section, we show how our framework can be applied to tackle our motivating example of solving PDEs, presented in Section~\ref{sec:motivation}.
-To showcase our method's flexibility, we consider one linear PDE, the heat equation, and one non-linear PDE, an HJB equation.
-They result in convex and non-convex optimization problems, respectively.
+To showcase \algoacronym's flexibility, we consider two linear PDEs --- the heat equation on a bar and the Poisson equation on an L-shaped domain --- and one non-linear PDE, an HJB equation.
+They result in two convex and one non-convex optimization problem, respectively.
+The HJB equation, for which the assumptions of our convergence results do not hold, offers empirical evidence that our algorithm still provides good approximations in more challenging scenarios.